chriskaschner/Udacity_ML_Nanodegree/Project 5 - Brand Recognition/Report/project_report.md

 #### Interesting

 Machine learning is unique in that the work that is being done at its highest levels- like that be performed at Google or research institutions can has been released for public use.
-What other field allows for the almost immediate implementation of cutting/ bleeding edge technologies by a new practitioner?
-The idea of [democratizing](https://blog.keras.io/on-the-importance-of-democratizing-artificial-intelligence.html) artificial intelligence is a call to action to its practitioners.
+What other field allows for the almost immediate implementation of cutting/ bleeding edge technologies by a newcomer to the field?
+The idea of [democratizing](https://blog.keras.io/on-the-importance-of-democratizing-artificial-intelligence.html) artificial intelligence is alive and well amongst its practitioners.

 Applying what I have learned to a real world dataset proved immensely empowering and rewarding.
 Being able to use my coursework on things found "out in the wild" was a powerful way to implement things that I had studied on an actual problem and not just a "toy" dataset.